-Coconut oil is good for sun tanning, as it can condition and moisturize the skin as you tan, which will prevent the dryness and much of the redness that you usually experience from a sunburn.
+Coconut oil is good for sun tanning, as it can condition and moisturize the skin as you tan, which will prevent the dryness and much of the redness that you usually experience a sunburn.
 However, with such a low SPF (typically between 1 and 8), you will not want this oil to be the only thing you apply to your skin.
 It is important that you also use a sunscreen of SPF 30 or higher, which will block the majority of the sun’s most dangerous rays.
 This is why many sunscreens and tanning lotions include coconut oil, because it does deliver many nutrients to the skin, but it should not be relied on in a pure form!

 While some people think that sunscreen will prevent them from getting any sort of tan, coconut oil can improve the appearance of your tan, and keep your skin shiny, rather than dark and dull, which can often happen when tanning.
-As mentioned, however, it is best to always combine coconut oil (either in spray form or a cream) beneath a second layer of SPF 30 sunscreen, or you will not be protected from the sun’s dangerous rays for more than 10-15 minutes.
+As mentioned, however, it is best to always combine coconut oil (either in spray form or a cream) beneath the second layer of SPF 30 sunscreen, or you will not be protected from the sun’s dangerous rays for more than 10-15 minutes.

-Can You Make Homemade Sunscreen from Coconut Oil?
+How to Make Homemade Sunscreen from Coconut Oil?

 It is possible to make homemade sunscreen from coconut oil, but it must be combined with a number of other ingredients and natural oils if you want actual protection against the sun’s rays.
 Below is a simple recipe that combines oils with higher SPF levels, as well as a few common ingredients from traditional sunscreens that are relatively easy to acquire.

-Coconut Oil Sunscreen
+DIY Coconut Oil Sunscreen Recipe

-- 1/2 cup of virgin organic coconut oil
+- 1/2 cup organic coconut oil virgin

-- 1/4 cup of jojoba oil
+- 1/4 cup jojoba oil

-- 1/2 cup of Shea butter
+- 1/2 cup shea butter

-- 2 tablespoons of beeswax
+- 2 tbsp beeswax

-Melt the coconut oil, jojoba oil, Shea butter and beeswax in a double boiler, or heat them in a glass bowl above a smaller pot of boiling water.
+- Melt the coconut oil, jojoba oil, Shea butter and beeswax in a double boiler, or heat them in a glass bowl above a smaller pot of boiling water.

-Once the mixture is melted, gently stir in the zinc oxide powder
+- Once the mixture is melted, gently stir in the zinc oxide powder

-Place the mixture in the refrigerator for 10-20 minutes.
+- Place the mixture in the refrigerator for 10-20 minutes.
 You want it to begin to settle, but not fully harden.

-Remove the mixture and add the essential oils of your choosing for fragrance.
+- Remove the mixture and add the essential oils of your choosing for fragrance.

-With a hand-mixer, whip the mixture for 5-6 minutes as it increases in volume and becomes more “fluffy”
+- With a hand-mixer, whip the mixture for 5-6 minutes as it increases in volume and becomes more 'fluffy'.

-Store this homemade sunscreen in an airtight glass container, preferably in the fridge, away from excess light, heat or moisture.
+- Store this homemade sunscreen in an airtight glass container, preferably in the fridge, away from excess light, heat or moisture.

-Apply this as you would apply any normal sunscreen, and re-apply every two hours to ensure protection from radiation.
+- Apply this as you would apply any normal sunscreen, and re-apply every two hours to ensure protection from radiation.